jonathangosling/apache-beam-sample-transactions-pipeline/README.md

     Beam reads the row into separate PCollections for parallel execution.
 Whilst we implement error handling of column types and date format, the schema is assumed rather than determined by the headers and/or validated.
 Suggestion could be to read in the headers separately and validate the schema before running the main data pipeline.

-    Note: Beam allows for schemas to be defined on PCollections too.
-The documentation has some information about creating a schema for a PCollection [here](https://beam.apache.org/documentation/programming-guide/#creating-schemas).

-2. Improvement: Allow parametrised filtering using side inputs - https://beam.apache.org/documentation/programming-guide/#side-inputs

-3. Consideration: Combining filters into one
+2. Consideration: Combining filters into one

     As can be seen from the diagram above, there are some consecutive `Map` and `Filter` operations, which could perhaps be combined.